PostHog/posthog.com/contents/apps/hubspot-connector/docs.md

 * Company names
 * Company website URLs

+This information can be sent whenever an `$identify` event occurs in PostHog.

-No other information can currently be sent to PostHog using this plugin.
-If this plugin exists in a [plugin chain](../../../docs/plugins/build#example-of-a-plugin-chain) where the above information would is filtered out (for example, by using the Property Filter plugin) then filtered information cannot be sent to Hubspot.
+No other information can currently be sent to PostHog using this app.
+If this app exists in a [chain](../../../docs/plugins/build#example-of-a-plugin-chain) where the above information would be filtered out (for example, by using the Property Filter app) then filtered information cannot be sent to Hubspot.

+## How do I install the Hubspot app on PostHog?

+1. Log in to your PostHog instance
+2. Click 'Plugins' on the left-hand tool bar
+3. Search for 'Hubspot'
+4. Select the app, press 'Install' and follow the on-screen instructions

 ## Is the source code for this app available?